No Foolin’? CubCrafters Gear to Help Nix Ground Loops

 Key Takeaways:

-• CubCrafters has unveiled a new backcountry landing gear configuration designed to minimize ground loops and enhance safety in Cub-type aircraft.
+• CubCrafters has introduced a new backcountry landing gear configuration for Cub-type aircraft, designed to minimize ground loops and enhance safety.

 See a mistake?
 Contact us.